Gangula-Sandaru/Bus-Ticket-Booking-System-Using-Django/README.md

 # 2. Problem in Brief
 Transport is an essential thing to every human being.
 So is there any good service in public transport?
 It is a big problem to everyone.
 Because public transport is very common to everyone and it should be service to everyone.
+Under this irregular system effects all the states of peoples in society.
+Example of food, fuel, Attended on time transport, business,

 # 3. Software tool and technologies Requirement
 * Wamp server